 First aired in November, 1994, “Dialogue” originally featured call-ins with guests discussing national and local issues of importance to Idaho.
 Since 2012, the program has focused on conversations about the humanities and arts, including interviews with historians, authors and filmmakers.Visit Dialogue Website

-Marcia Franklin talks with Douglas Brinkley about his biography of Walter Cronkite.
+Marcia Franklin talks with historian Douglas Brinkley about his works.

 Investigative journalist Jane Mayer, author of “Dark Money.”

 Journalist Jane Mayer talks about the Koch brothers' strategy in the 2010 state elections.

 Marcia Franklin talks with S.C.
 Gwynne about his new book on Stonewall Jackson.

 Marcia Franklin talks with Holocaust survivor Marion Blumenthal Lazan.